1. This Charter defines the purpose, authority and responsibilities of the Evaluation and Internal Audit Office (EAO).

 Evaluation is an assessment of the relevance, effectiveness, efficiency, impact and sustainability of an activity, project or programme.
 Evaluation is an important source of evidence of the achievement of results and institutional performance.
 It also contributes to building knowledge and to organizational learning; is an important agent of change; and plays a critical and credible role in supporting accountability2.

-If the need so arises, EAO may conduct investigations into allegations of fraud, or other violations of applicable rules, regulations and procedures.
+In accordance with Annex I of the ICAO Service Code, the Chief, EAO may be requested to carry out investigations into allegations of misconduct of a financial nature.
 In cases where EAO staff do not have the required expertise to carry out a particular investigation, EAO shall seek appropriate budgetary authority to contract in the necessary expertise.

-5. In addition, EAO seeks to add value by providing objective expert guidance and advice in order to improve the Organization’s operations and processes.
+5. In addition to its core responsibilities, EAO seeks to add value by providing objective expert guidance and advice in order to improve the Organization’s operations and processes.
 In so doing, EAO acts solely in an advisory capacity and does not make management decisions or assume a management role.
 EAO will also be mindful of the need to maintain independence and objectivity for any subsequent audits or evaluations which may be conducted in those areas where advice or assistance is requested.

 Authority and Accountability